Julius Maada Bio: Political comeback and SLPP leadership

 Bio officially became a member of the Sierra Leone People's Party (SLPP) in 2005.
 That same year, Bio sought the leadership of the Sierra Leone People's Party (SLPP) at its national convention in Makeni on 3 to 4 September 2005; he took third place, with 33 votes, behind Vice President Solomon Berewa, who received 291 votes, and Charles Margai, who won 34 votes.
 J.B.
 Dauda polled 28 votes.

 On the night of 31 July 2011, members of the SLPP forced their way during the SLPP convention, which was held at the Youyi Building in the heart of Freetown, and declared Bio as the SLPP's 2012 presidential candidate.
 In the national election, he faced off with President Ernest Bai Koroma of the ruling APC and was defeated, winning 37% of the vote, but established the SLPP as the only viable opposition party in Sierra Leone.

-Maada Bio subsequently enrolled as a PhD student in Peace Studies at Bradford University.
+Maada Bio subsequently enrolled as a PhD student in peace studies at the University of Bradford.